What if I’m making it up?

-We look to balance things out, make sense of things, get the numbers right, do things that make financial sense, and seek evidence in what is tangible, what can be recorded and measured.
+We look to balance things out, make sense of things, get the numbers right, do things that make financial sense and seek evidence in what is tangible, what can be recorded and measured.

 There is no one else more specialized or qualified than you to know what is best for you, decide what makes you feel good, what makes you feel bad, what hurts your feelings, and what doesn’t.
 You know when your desires and beliefs are being stepped on and you know when you are standing your ground and stepping forward.
-You know all of your history, and you know intricately the details of your present.
-You are a specialist.
-And a real good one.
+You know all of your histories, and you know the details of your present intricately.
+You are a specialist in you.
+And a really good one.
 As you should be, given all that experience you have to show for it.

 The next time someone suggests they know better, that your ideas may not be as good as theirs, that you should do what they say, instead of what you feel – ask yourself:

-2. Gather Some Reference Points
+#2.
+Gather Some Reference Points For Your Intuition

-Imagine you are buying a car – someone has told you how wonderful their car is, how much they love cars, how valuable their car is to them in their life, how reliable it is, how convenient... and you start to think, man, I could use a car.
+Imagine you are buying a car – someone has told you how beautiful their car is, how much they love cars, how valuable their vehicle is to them in their life, how reliable it is, how convenient... and you start to think, man, I could use a car.

-So, you go to the lot.
+So, you go to the car lot.
 There’s a beautiful, blue car there, waiting for you to take home.
-It’s so shiny and amazing, you start to think wait – I’ve never actually **seen** a car before, how do I know this car isn’t something I just made up?
+It’s so shiny and fabulous, you start to think to wait – I’ve never actually **seen** a car before, how do I know this car isn’t something I just made up?

-You stand there for a while, staring that the car from a distance, then you decide, once and for all, that since NO ONE has ever shown you a car, and you’ve only heard about them second hand, that cars aren’t real.
+You stand there for a while, gazing that the car from a distance, then you decide, once and for all, that since no one has ever shown you a car, and you’ve only heard about them second hand, that cars aren’t real.

-See, how silly is that?
-Why didn’t you just walk over, get in and test drive the car?
+Why didn’t you walk over, get in and test drive the car?
 Take it home for a week and see if you even like it.
-Why not test out a bunch of different cars?
-Try a bunch of intuitive techniques and practices, before giving up.
+Why not test out a bunch of different vehicles and get inside before buying one?

 To decide if a car is right for you, you need to test it out.
-To decide if a car is reliable for you, you need to drive and own it for at least a year.
+To determine whether a car is reliable for you, you need to drive and own it for at least a year.
 Does it start in the winter?
 How does it do in the rain?
 Does it break down a lot?
 If so, can you get a better car, a better method of tapping into your intuition?

 In some circles, this is called a validation journal, and you need one.
 Go to Barnes and Noble, or Borders, or Amazon.com, or call up your friend that makes cool things out of leather.
 Get yourself a notebook, and begin to write things down.

 Write down your dreams, write down your hunches, write down that time you thought to call someone and two seconds later, they called you.
 Write it all down.
-If you are anything like I think you are, you’ll have something to put in that journal at least every other day, so keep it close and with you, and a pen nearby.
+If you are anything like I think you are, you’ll have something to put in that journal at least every day, so keep it close and with you, and a pen nearby.
 Start backlogging things too – times in the past when you thought something would turn out a certain way, and then you found out later it did – or that time you didn’t trust a sleaze at the bars, and turns out, he was a sleaze after-all.
-Write ALL of this down.
+Write all of this down.